tonysyu/deli/README.rst

 I started to learn Python while looking for a good plotting package for one of my first research papers.
 My research advisor suggested GnuPlot, but after looking at it for an afternoon, I was convinced that it was not what I wanted to spend my time using.
-Eventually, I settled on PyX [pyx]_, which produced beautiful figures, especially compared to what Matlab (which is what I used for my data analysis) could produce at the time (circa 2006).
-After that paper, I moved on to using and contributing to Matplotlib [matplotlib]_ (one of the more popular plotting libraries in Python).
-I also played around with Chaco during my graduate studies and use it extensively now, since I started work at Enthought Inc. [enthought]_,
+Eventually, I settled on PyX_, which produced beautiful figures, especially compared to what Matlab (which is what I used for my data analysis) could produce at the time (circa 2006).
+After that paper, I moved on to using and contributing to matplotlib_ (one of the more popular plotting libraries in Python).
+I also played around with chaco_ during my graduate studies and use it extensively now, since I started work at `Enthought Inc.`_.

 That's all to say: I've used a few plotting libraries in Python, and I know there are many recent additions to the mix.
 They all have their strengths (and